-On May 25, 2011, we entered into an agreement with Mitsui & Co., Ltd. to participate in a joint venture formed as a Dublinbased Irish limited company - Willis Mitsui & Company Engine Support Limited ("WMES") for the purpose of acquiring and leasing jet engines.
+On May 25, 2011, we entered into an agreement with Mitsui & Co., Ltd. to participate in a joint venture formed as a Dublin-based Irish limited company - Willis Mitsui & Company Engine Support Limited ("WMES") for the purpose of acquiring and leasing jet engines.
 Each partner holds a fifty percent interest in the joint venture.
 The initial capital contribution by the Company for its investment in WMES was \$8.0 million.
 The Company provided the initial lease portfolio by transferring 7 engines to the joint venture in June 2011.
-In addition, the Company made \$1.0 million, \$5.6 million and \$11.2 million capital contributions to WMES in the years ended December 31, 2011, 2012 and 2013, respectively, for the purchase of 17 engines from third parties, increasing the number of engines in the lease portfolio to 26.
-The Company made no capital contributions to WMES in the three months ended March 31, 2014.
-The \$25.8 million of capital contributions has been partially offset by \$3.6 million, resulting in a net investment of \$22.2 million, which has increased to \$23.8 million as a result of the Company's share of WMES reported earnings to date.
-The \$3.6 million reduction in investment represents 50% of the \$7.2 million gain related to the sale by the Company of the 7 engines to WMES.
+In addition, the Company made \$20.4 million capital contributions to WMES in from 2011 through 2014 for the purchase of 21 engines from third parties, increasing the number of engines in the lease portfolio to 28.
+The Company made \$0.6 million of capital contributions to WMES and recorded \$0.4 million as a result of the Company's share of WMES reported earnings during the three months ended March 31, 2015.